dipa96/semgrep-rules/README.md

 #### Usage

-Together with @mrnfrancesco we discussed the creation of semgrep rules at [Come to Code 2022](https://www.cometocode.it/) , for more information we created an adhoc repository.
+Together with [@mrnfrancesco](https://github.com/mrnfrancesco) we discussed the creation of Semgrep rules at [Come to Code 2022](https://www.cometocode.it/) , for more information we created an adhoc repository.
 It can be found here: [GreedyForSQLi](https://github.com/mrnfrancesco/GreedyForSQLi)

 ### DOM